rjspencer/docs/theming.md

 ## if:ReadMore
 Checks if the current excerpt is trimmed to length of 600 characters (give or take, depending on HTML tags).

-Recommended blocks: ActivityView, BlogView
+Recommended blocks: ActivityStreamView, BlogView
-Recommended pages: ActivityStreamView, BlogList
+Recommended pages: ActivityStreamList, BlogList

 ## if:VenueHasWebsite
 Checks if a venue has a website.